CyrusNajmabadi/lang-design/DictionaryExpressions.md

 List<KeyValuePair<string, int>> nameToAge = [.. someDict]; // supported today in C# 12
 ```

-Open question 1: How far do we want to accept this KeyValuePair representation of things.
+Open question 1: How far do we want to accept this KeyValuePair representation of things?
 For example, should the following be allowed:

 ```c#
 List<KeyValuePair<string, int>> = ["mads": 21];